chaoss/augur/docs/source/quick-start.rst

 Quickstart
 ===============

 Get going fast!
-Intended for folks familiar with setting up devops environments.
-These instructions are tested using Ubuntu 20.04 and Ubuntu 18.04.
+Intended for folks familiar with setting up DevOps environments.
+These instructions were tested using Ubuntu 20.04 and Ubuntu 18.04.

 PostgreSQL Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~
 - Gain access to an Ubuntu 18.04 or later environment and install PostgreSQL.
-Ubuntu 20.04 is recommended because its long term support (LTS) window is longer.
+Ubuntu 20.04 is recommended because its long-term support (LTS) window is longer.

 .. code-block:: bash